 There was only one way to solve this immense dilemma:

 And Yahweh saw, and it was evil in his eyes that there was no justice.
 And he saw and there was no (just) male, and he was astonished that there was not an intercessor.
 But his arm saved for him, and his righteousness (justification), it sustained him.
 (Isaiah 59:15-16)

 Preexistent Yahushua Becomes Seed of Abraham

 Therefore, since no human was capable of keeping the conditions of the “covenant will” and the written Torah of Moses (the Law, Old Covenant), Yahu Yahweh, the saving arm of father Yahweh, had to come and fulfill the conditions himself, becoming the intercessor for mankind.
-Yahu Yahweh had to become the earthly messiah saviour Yahushua, first qualifying as an heir and second by dying to pass on the eternal inheritance (to himself).
+Yahu Yahweh had to become the earthly messiah savior Yahushua, first qualifying as an heir and second by dying to pass on the Eternal Inheritance (to himself).

 This circumstance demanded that the messiah become the seed of Abraham and then qualify under the conditions of the will and the written Torah of Moses.
 As a result, Yahushua had to become a sinless sacrifice, coming “under the Torah (of Moses) (Gal.
 4:4).”

 That Yahushua qualified as heir is made self-evident by the fact that he never sinned (1 John 3:5; 1Pet.
 1:19), i.e., never transgressed the laws of the Abrahamic Covenants of Promise (Torah of Trust) or the Torah of Moses (the Law, Old Covenant); he never failed to trust in father Yahweh (1 John 3:4; Rom.
 14:23).

 Yet if the Eternal Inheritance in the will was to be passed on and the works of the written Torah of Moses circumvented by us, Yahushua had to sacrifice himself!